ExpressGateway/express-gateway.io/docs/policies/key-authorization.md

 apiKeyHeaderScheme: 'apiKey', # Enforce schema in header.
 disableHeaders: false # disable apikey lookup in headers
 disableHeadersScheme: false # disable verification of Scheme in header
-apiKeyField: 'apiKey', # name of field to check in query param or body
+apiKeyField: 'apiKey', # name of field to check in query parameter
 disableQueryParam: false # set to true to disable api key lookup in query string
-disableBody: false # set to true to disable api key lookup in body
 ```